surajaswal29/surajaswal29/README.md

 Lately, I’ve been working on projects that integrate powerful **AI/ML models** like **OpenAI’s GPT**, **Google Gemini**, and **Vertex AI** agentic AI, LangChain, and LangGraph to improve workflows and build smarter tools and using them to enhance user experiences, automate workflows, and solve real-world problems with intelligent solutions.

-I'm also exploring the world of **IoT** (just getting started!) and Agentic AI and getting my hands dirty with **Rust** a language that’s caught my attention for its performance and system-level control.
+I'm also learning actively System Design & exploring the world of **IoT** (just getting started!) and Agentic AI and getting my hands dirty with **Rust** a language that’s caught my attention for its performance and system-level control.

 Always learning.
 Always building.
 Always leveling up. 🚀